| Updated Aug. 22, 2019 with new phones.

 If the OEM confirmed the device will not get the latest Android version, it will be marked with Will Not Receive.
 And if there is no rumored or official information, it will be marked as No information.

 We are also focusing on phones officially released in the US, so if you don't see your phone listed, it probably isn't officially available here.
 Because of our focus on US phones, the date shown indicates when it reached the US variant of the device.
 Finally, we are only looking at phones released within the two years prior to Pie's release date, August 6, 2018.
 It is doubtful OEMs will update a phone older than that, as they are more hoping to push that customer to a new device.

-Phones listed in bold either currently have Pie updates or their manufacturers have officially stated a Pie update is on the way.
+Phones listed in bold currently have the stable version of Android Pie.
 Hopefully, this time around, every phone on this list will be bold before Android Q.